MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Remove-AzureDeployment.md

 PS C:\>Remove-AzureDeployment -ServiceName "ContosoService"
 ```

-This command removes the deployment of the azure_2 service named ContosoService.
+This command removes the deployment of the Azure service named ContosoService.
 Because this command does not specify a slot, it removes the service from the production environment.

 ### Example 2: Remove a deployment and virtual hard disks